zpoint/CPython-Internals/Interpreter/slot/slot.md

 according to the **attribute accessing procedure** described in [descr](https://github.com/zpoint/CPython-Internals/blob/master/Interpreter/descr/descr.md)

-we can draw the procedure of accessing `a.wing` in  higher level
+we can draw the procedure of accessing `a.wing` in  a brief level

 ![instance_desc](https://github.com/zpoint/CPython-Internals/blob/master/Interpreter/slot/instance_desc.png)